nikolaydubina/go/eng/doc/DeveloperGuide.md

 ### Install a Go toolchain

 A preexisting Go toolchain is required to bootstrap the build process.
-You can use your system's package manager to install Go, or you can download it from the [official Go website](https://golang.org/dl/).
+You can use your system's package manager to install Go, download Go from the [official Go website](https://golang.org/dl/), or download a prebuilt version of Microsoft Go itself.

 The only requirement is that the Go version is high enough for the bootstrap process.
-If the version is too low, the bootstrap process will fail and ask you to install a newer version.
+If you attempt to build Go while using a bootstrap Go with a version that is too low, the bootstrap process will fail and ask you to install a newer version.

-This repository implements some scripts (provided by `eng/run.ps1`) to facilitate installing the correct bootstrapping Go version and also to build the Go toolchain from source, see the [`eng` Readme](../eng/README.md) for more information.
-It is recommended that you get familiar with both the upstream Go build process and the scripts provided in this repository.
+> [!NOTE]
+> The in-support versions of Go found on the [official Go website](https://golang.org/dl/) are always high enough to bootstrap the development branch.
+> This is because:
+> * The [last two major versions of Go are supported by the Go project](https://go.dev/s/release#release-maintenance).
+(Microsoft Go has the same policy.)
+> * Go N can always be bootstrapped by [both N-1 and N-2](https://tip.golang.org/doc/install/source#go14).

+> [!NOTE]
+> This repository's `eng/run.ps1` PowerShell script is able to download a correct bootstrapping Go version automatically before building Microsoft Go from source.
+> We recommend that Microsoft Go team members be familiar with this script because it is used by Microsoft Go CI.
+> However, it isn't necessary to use the script for most work on the Microsoft Go patches.
+> See the [`eng` Readme](/eng/README.md) for more information about `eng/run.ps1`.

 ### Install git and the git-go-patch command

-This repository heavily relies on advanced Git features to manage the Go submodule, so it is recommended to develop with a local clone of the repository rather than using the GitHub web interface.
+This repository heavily relies on advanced Git features to manage the Go submodule, so it is recommended to develop with a local Git clone of the repository rather than other methods, e.g. using the GitHub web interface.

+Make sure Git is installed on your system.
-You will need to have Git installed on your system, either from your system's package manager or from the [official Git website](https://git-scm.com/downloads).
+You can get Git from your system's package manager or the [official Git website](https://git-scm.com/downloads).

 The [`git-go-patch`](https://github.com/microsoft/go-infra/tree/main/cmd/git-go-patch) command is a tool that helps you manage the patches in the `go` submodule.